NCAS-CMS/cms-website/_unified-model/configurations/ukesm/relnotes-1.1/coupled.md

 See [below](#science-notes) for more on the science settings of the model.

 ## Running on the Met Office HPC
 By default, each UKESM1.1 suite is set up to run the model on the Met Office HPC (i.e. **suite conf -> Machine Options -> Site at which model is being run** is set to `MetO Cray`).
-The suite offers several options for specifying how the model is to be run, including:
+Each suite offers several options for specifying how the model is to be run, including:

 * login node to be used for submission to Met Office HPC: **suite conf -> Machine Options -> MetO Cray login node**
 * Met Office queue to which jobs will be submitted: **suite conf -> Machine Options -> HPC queue**